Ethernet frame: Preamble and start frame delimiter

 An Ethernet packet starts with a seven-octet (56-bit) preamble and one-octet (8-bit) start frame delimiter (SFD).
 (Note: Preamble and start frame delimiter are not displayed by packet sniffing software because these bits are stripped away at OSI layer 1 by the network interface controller (NIC) before being passed on to the OSI layer 2, which is where packet sniffers collect their data.
 There are layer-2 sniffers that can capture and display the preamble and start frame delimiter, but they are expensive and mainly used to detect problems related to physical connectivity.)
 The preamble bit values alternate 1 and 0, allowing receivers to synchronize their clock at the bit-level with the transmitter.
-The preamble is followed by the SFD which ends with a 1 instead of 0, to break the bit pattern of the preamble and signal the start of the actual frame.
+The preamble is followed by the SFD, which ends with a 1 instead of 0, to break the bit pattern of the preamble and signal the start of the actual frame.

 Physical layer transceiver circuitry (PHY for short) is required to connect the Ethernet MAC to the physical medium.
 The connection between a PHY and MAC is independent of the physical medium and uses a bus from the media-independent interface (MII) family (GMII, RGMII, SGMII, XGMII, etc.).
-The preamble and SFD representation depends on the width of the bus:
+The preamble and SFD representation depend on the width of the bus: